RauliL/varasto/packages/storage/README.md

 ## Usage

-This package only provides TypeScript type definitions for Varasto storage implementation and an custom JavaScript error class used to indicate that an item identifier (either namespace or key) does not pass the slug validation.
+This package provides abstract base class for Varasto storage implementations as well as error classes to indicate that an item identifier (either namespace or key) does not pass the slug validation or that an item being updated does not exist.

 Usually you don't need to use or install this package directly, but use an storage implementation package instead.
 Below is an list of storage